 Red Spots on Skin: Should You Be Worried?

 Red marks don't usually spell problems for your health, unless they are accompanied by discomfort, itching or bleeding.
-These cases require a visit to the doctor.
+In these cases, you must always consult with a specialist.

 What are red spots on the skin exactly?